Staff & Board

 Sean’s expertise draws from many of his unique experiences in life.
 He was a paratrooper in the US Army, he received a bachelor’s degree from Eastern New Mexico University with a concentration in broadcast communication, art and computer animation and earned an MFA in Computer Art from Syracuse University.
 In addition to managing his design firm, Studio Fusion, Sean Hovendick is also an exhibiting media artist and an Associate Professor serving as Director of the Graphic + Media Design program in the Department of Art + Design at Sage College of Albany.
 His procedural, time and image-based artworks explore the hidden forces of power, identity and social order within the mediated psyche.
 His work has been exhibited both nationally and internationally.

-CPW would like to thank our recent interns: David, Alyssa, Leah, and Emily.
+CPW would like to thank our recent interns: Alison, Emily, Leah and Michael.

 We are currently accepting applications for the 2017 internship program.
 Apply now!